emmaarussi/Dutch-DA-energy-prices-forecasting/README.md

 - `generation_by_source_2023_2024.csv`
 [text](data/raw/generation_by_source.csv)

 The other data (consumption, forecasts and prices can be obtained from the entsoe website with an API key.)
-But you can also get it from the Nederlandse Energie Dashboard, but please email e.s.arussi@student.vu.nl for the file if you need it.
+But you can also get it from the Nederlandse Energie Dashboard, but please email arussiconsult@outlook.com l for the file if you need it.

 Other necessary data files will be generated through the processing pipeline.